Frequently Asked Questions

 2. How were residents consulted on the proposed increase to the precept?

-In 2018-2019, Police & Crime Commissioner (PCC) Barry Coppinger sought the views of Cleveland's taxpayers through surveys, both in person and over the telephone.
-Information about the consultation and a link to the online survey was shared with residents in a number of ways to maximise the response.
-Dedicated communications were issued via the OPCC website, social media, and monthly email newsletter.
+In 2020-2021, Police & Crime Commissioner (PCC) Barry Coppinger sought the views of Cleveland's taxpayers through an online survey.
+Information about the consultation and a link to the online survey was shared via the OPCC website, social media, and monthly email newsletter.

-An alert was sent to all residents signed up to Cleveland Connected and the consultation was also highlighted on the front page of the Cleveland Police public-facing website and social media channels.
-A proactive media relations campaign was delivered by the OPCC to ensure that news of the consultation and a link to the survey was communicated to residents through the print press and broadcast media.
-Paper copies of the survey were made available on request by Office of the Police & Crime Commissioner and distributed at selected public engagement events across the county.
+An alert was sent to all residents signed up to Cleveland Connected and the consultation was also highlighted on public-facing website and social media channels.
+A proactive media relations campaign was delivered by the OPCC to ensure that news of the consultation and a link to the survey was communicated to residents.
+Owing to a delayed budget thanks to the General Election, the period for consultation was condierably shorter than in recent years.

 3. What was the response to the public consultation?

-In the 2018-19 consultation approximately 1,000 residents completed the survey, with two thirds of respondents saying they would support an increase.
+In the 2020-21 consultation approximately 370 residents completed the survey, with almost two thirds of respondents saying they would support an increase.
 A report was submitted to the Cleveland Police & Crime Panel, which can be read below.

 4. How much has the Commissioner’s salary increased?

 The increase in precept does not result in any increase or bonus to the Commissioner’s salary.
 Salaries for all Police & Crime Commissioners are set by Government.
 The current rates were introduced in November 2012 when the first election for Commissioners took place.
-There have been no pay rises since that time.
+There has been one 2% pay rise in that time for the PCC in Cleveland.
 In addition, Mr Coppinger does not claim for any additional expenses or allowances, despite these being permitted in the regulations.

 5. How much of the money raised goes towards the Office of the Police & Crime Commissioner?